tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Create Teleportation Circle

-**Casting Time/Duration**: 4 hours**/**24 hours (special)
+**Casting Time/Duration:** 4 hours**/**24 hours (special)

-**Market/Component Cost**: 3,000 gp**/**600 gp plus 5 recoveries
+**Market/Component Cost:** 3,000 gp**/**600 gp plus 5 recoveries

-**Effect**: You create a teleportation circle with a unique sequence of magic sigils, which you and other ritual casters can useas a location marker for rituals such as [Linked Portal](#linked-portal) and [Planar Portal](#planar-portal).
+**Effect:** You create a teleportation circle with a unique sequence of magic sigils, which you and other ritual casters can useas a location marker for rituals such as [Linked Portal](#linked-portal) and [Planar Portal](#planar-portal).
 The teleportation circle does not transport creatures anywhere on its own—it merely enables other travel rituals.

 The teleportation circle lasts for 24 hours, but the ritual caster can extend the duration by spending a recovery every 24 hours to sustain it.
 The caster does not need to see or even be on the same plane to sustain the effect.
 If the ritual's effect is sustained without interruption for a year and a day, the teleportation circle becomes permanent.

 #### False Aura

-**Casting Time/Duration**: 10 minutes**/**24 hours (special)
+**Casting Time/Duration:** 10 minutes**/**24 hours (special)

-**Market/Component Cost**: 1,500 gp**/**300 gp
+**Market/Component Cost:** 1,500 gp**/**300 gp

-**Effect**: False Aura makes a nonmagical item seem to be a magic item, making it appear magical to an Arcana skill check to detect magic.
+**Effect:** False Aura makes a nonmagical item seem to be a magic item, making it appear magical to an Arcana skill check to detect magic.

-**Skill Check**: Your Arcana skill check result determines the DC for someone else's Arcana skill check to detect magic to see through your deception.
+**Skill Check:** Your Arcana skill check result determines the DC for someone else's Arcana skill check to detect magic to see through your deception.
 If the detect magic check fails, the inspecting character believes the item to be magical.
 You choose the fake power source of the item when performing the ritual.
 However, anyone attempting to use the item immediately recognizes its magic as fake.

 The ritual's effects last for 24 hours.